AnzorGozalishvili/AnzorGozalishvili.github.io/_posts/2020-03-04-first-swallow.md

   caption:
 ---

-### This blog post is like a "first swallow" for me.

 Finally got around to create my website for writing blogs.
 Sharing ideas is the way we can develop great AI community around the world, hence I am gonna contribute to the world!